Recognizing Different Types of Numbers

 Here's the good news: when it comes to numbers, you're starting with a clean slate.
 Learn to recognize each type of number at a glance, and you’ll never be caught in any uncomfortable situations.
 Trust us—you don’t want to fail to recognize an irrational number.
 They can fly off the handle at the slightest provocation.

 - Natural and Whole Numbers.
-Natural numbers are the counting numbers, or the numbers that we use to count.
-Remember the Count from Sesame Street?
+Natural numbers are the counting numbers, or the numbers that we use to count: 1, 2, 3, 4, 5, etc. Remember the Count from Sesame Street?
 One natural number, ah-ah-ah.
 Two natural numbers, ah-ah-ah.
 That guy sure knew his counting numbers.

 Whole numbers are the same as natural numbers, but with the addition of zero.
 It just got sad watching zero hanging his head while sitting on the bench all day long, so whole numbers invited him to get into the game.
 Good for zero.
 You get ‘em, tiger.